web3privacy/constitution/6-retroactive-rewards.md

 This result correctly rewards Bob the most, as his contributions were recognized by the most highly-valued member (Alice).

+> **Why David’s allocation had no impact:**
+>
+> Notice that while David allocated 100 points to Alice, her Final Score received 0 points from him.
+This is a core feature of the system.
+Because David was inactive and received 0 points himself, his "Allocator's Raw Score" was 0.
+The calculation (`100 * 0`) correctly gave his allocation zero weight.
+This demonstrates how the system automatically and transparently amplifies the signal from active, recognized contributors.

 ## Why This Weighted Model is Essential

-* **Resists Popularity Contests:** It dramatically reduces the impact of low-context members voting for their friends.
-* **Amplifies Signal:** It entrusts the members who are "in the trenches" and have the most context to have a greater say in who gets rewarded.
+* **Amplifies Signal, Reduces Noise:** It gives more weight to the opinions of members who are "in the trenches" and have the most context.
+This effectively resists low-context "popularity contest" voting from less engaged members.

+* **Ensures Influence is Earned, Not Held:** Power in this system is not static.
+It must be re-earned each Epoch through recognized work, creating a dynamic where influence directly follows recent, valuable contribution.

-* **Rewards True Contribution:** It creates a virtuous cycle where being recognized as a valuable contributor also gives you a stronger voice in recognizing others.
+* **Creates a Virtuous Cycle of Merit:** Being recognized as a valuable contributor gives you a stronger voice in recognizing others.
+This reinforces and rewards expertise without creating a separate, exclusive class of "super-voters."
-* **Maintains Openness:** It achieves this without creating a separate, exclusive class of "super-voters."
-Every Member still participates, but influence is earned through contribution, aligning perfectly with Do-ocracy.